wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 |display|3|
 |------|-------|

-So we say that this graph has four levels.
+So we say that this DAG has four levels.
 Note that this does not mean that the DAG tasks must be executed level by level.
 For instance, we could execute task "plot" (level 2) before task "analyze" (level 1).